Teachable vs LearnDash: What is the Best Learning Management System?

 LearnDash, on the other hand, is a learning management system (LMS) plugin for WordPress that allows you to build multimedia courses right onto your WordPress site.
 With LearnDash, you’re responsible for hosting all content yourself.

-- What to look for in a course building program
+- What to Look for in a Course Building Tool

 What to Look for in a Course Building Tool